Sweet/Vicious

-Sweet/Vicious is an American comedy-drama television series created by Jennifer Kaytin Robinson for MTV.
-The series revolves around the activities of Jules and Ophelia, two college students who secretly act as vigilantes on-campus that target sexual assailants.
-The series tackles the emotional fallout of victimization as well as flaws in the justice system regarding reporting.
+Sweet/Vicious is an American rape and revenge buddy comedy drama television series created by Jennifer Kaytin Robinson for MTV.
+The series revolves around the activities of Jules and Ophelia, two college students who secretly act as vigilantes on-campus and target sexual assailants.

 The Hollywood Reporter announced on September 8, 2015, that MTV had ordered a pilot for the series, which was originally titled Little Darlings.
 On December 14, 2015, Deadline Hollywood announced that MTV had given a series order to the show.
 On April 21, 2016, MTV announced that the series would be on their new show lineup with the final title of Sweet/Vicious.

 Filming for the series began on May 4, 2016.
 The show premiered on MTV and the MTV app on November 15, 2016.

 On April 28, 2017, MTV announced that Sweet/Vicious had been cancelled after one season.